 Margaret River Wine Region in Western Australia

-The Margaret River Wine Region, located a few hundred kilometers north of Perth and only dating back to the late 1960’s, doesn’t produce as much tonnage as its Australia wine region siblings but it still manages to push out a fifth of the country’s premium wines.
+The Margaret River Wine Region, located a few hundred kilometers south of Perth and only dating back to the late 1960’s, doesn’t produce as much tonnage as its Australia wine region siblings but it still manages to push out a fifth of the country’s premium wines.

 With its Mediterranean precipitations and cooler annual temperatures, this Western Australia wine region has more boutique vineyards compared to larger operations.
 With 140 registered vineyards in the Margaret River wine region, you can visit a half dozen a day for nearly a month and still walk away happy.